 Information for researchers

+In-person research is currently available by appointment only.
 The Presbyterian Historical Society has instituted a vaccination mandate for all researchers visiting the building.
-Please review the COVID-19 Information for Researchers information sheet for complete information about our vaccination and masking mandates before scheduling an appointment.
+Please review the COVID-19 Information for Researchers sheet for complete details about our vaccination and masking requirements before scheduling an appointment.

 In-person research is available by appointment only.
 Currently, we allow a maximum of two researchers in the reading room at a time.
 Up to four research visits at a time may be reserved.
-Appointment times are: